 In the worst-case scenario that your organization has done very little to nothing at all to become compliant today, it very well could take anywhere from 12-18 months to implement the technical and programmatic controls and solutions to accomplish compliance.

-For example, from a technical standpoint, of the 130 CMMC 3 controls, there are 25+ technical services or tools required to adequately address them and some of them require the expertise of an MSP or MSSP, to purchase and implement them.
-Microsoft GCC High is one such frequently overlooked solution that will be required for organizations with CMMC 3 + ITAR requirements and can only be purchased from 9 registered Microsoft GCC High Companies and implemented by a limited number of organizations nationally- TSI is one of them
+For example, from a technical standpoint, of the 130+ NIST 800-171 & CMMC controls, there are at least 25+ technical services or tools required to adequately address them with many of them requiring the expertise of an MSP or MSSP, to purchase and successfully implement them.
+Microsoft GCC High is one such frequently overlooked solution that will be required for organizations with CMMC + ITAR requirements and can only be purchased from 9 registered Microsoft GCC High Companies and implemented by a limited number of organizations nationally- TSI is one of them.

 As a nation-wide partner to the DIB, we hope that our guidance here has helped clarify your compliance obligations so you can take the appropriate measures to improve your security posture and ensure that your organization is able to pursue and keep your DoD contracts.

-Feel free to check out the NIST 800-171 & CMMC compliance page to learn how we can help support your organization’s compliance objectives.
+Feel free to check out TSI’s NIST 800-171 & CMMC Services Page to learn how we can help support your organization’s compliance objectives.